The instauration of education is here, but only if we possess a selfless passion to help.

 “If you want to do something for me, do something for my child.” ~ Frances Naomi Vaughn

-A MY Store in Mr. Henry’s community, would overrun Henry’s school with the funds his kids and their communities so desperately need; as it would all schools across America.
+A MY Store in Mr. Henry’s community would overrun Henry’s school with the funds his kids and their community so desperately need, as it would all schools across America.
 Everyone would support it.
 Look at it, study it, try to envision it, then see if you can understand and envision the demand that would sensibly just be a naturally created excitement in all communities, for their own MY (Mine&Your) store.

 If The MY Plan has gained your interest thus far, please keep reading to find out everything we have discovered in the 16 years that we have been developing MY, while simultaneously trying to find if one legal, political, or educational guru could give us a good reason why the MY concept will not work; and then trying to perfect MY, once we knew that it would.